Admins can run a batch upload by CSV

 See Batch user upload: overview and options explained for detailed review of the batch upload options.

-When you batch upload users to create accounts, LearnUpon assigns all users the Learner user type.
-After a successful upload, you need to edit some accounts to change them to Manager, Instructor or Administrator.
+When you batch upload users to create accounts, LearnUpon assigns all users the learner user type by default.

 Download an example template